rlorimier/portifolio1_dogsvillage/README.md

       - [Pexels](https://www.pexels.com/?locale=en-us)

 ## Testing

+### Browser Testing
+    The website has been tested in Google Chrome, Microsoft Edge, Firefox, Internet Explorer and Samsung Internet.
+#### Issue
+On Internet Explorer the primary fonts are not supported, however the website is still funcional and works as intended.

+### Validators
+    The website has been through W3C HTML Validator and the results are as follows:
-    Home - Warning for lack of heading on the articles
+        - Home - Warning for lack of heading on the articles
             > The heading is inside the child.
 The html structure consists in <article><section><h2>

-    Classes - No error
+        - Classes - No error

-    Booking - No error
+        - Booking - No error

-    Gallery - Warning for lack of heading on the section
+        - Gallery - Warning for lack of heading on the section
             > Section only contain photos

-    CSS file - No error
+    The website has also been through W3C CSS Validator with no errors/warnings shown.

 ## Deployment
     Coming soon